 4. Choose someone who can communicate well

 We all know that communication skills are very important when it comes to work.
-But it becomes critical for freelancers because communication is an even bigger part of their job even though that’s not what you hire them for in the first place.
+But it becomes critical for freelancers.
+Communication is an even bigger part of their job even though that’s not what you hire them for in the first place.

 Think about it.
 Your freelancers will unlikely be colocated with you, which means that every interaction with them needs to be scheduled and planned for.
-Your freelancers will not have access to any informal conversations or discussions that usually happen in the office, which means they may miss important context and details about the project.
-Your freelancers will need to deliver their work according to the specifications, which means they need to know how to manage expectations, clarify scope, and explain their ideas well.
+Your freelancers will not have access to any informal conversations or discussions that usually happen in the office.
+This could result in their missing important context and details about the project.
+Your freelancers will need to deliver their work according to the specifications.
+This means they need to know how to manage expectations, clarify scope, and explain their ideas well.

 Choose a freelancer that is comfortable speaking AND writing in the language your team communicates in.
 The writing bit is important too as they will likely communicate with you mostly in written forms through messages, emails, chats, etc.